 Next, we investigated the significance of the SLP2-MICOS interaction and asked whether loss of SLP2 affects the steady state levels of MICOS subunits or the MICOS complex.
-Using WBs, we analysed the levels of MICOS subunits in SLP2 KO cells and found a drastic reduction in the steady state levels of MIC26, while the steady state of other MICOS subunits were largely unaltered (Fig 3A).
-The MICOS assembly using a BN-PAGE showed that MIC26 was sparsely present in the MICOS complex as expected from the steady state levels, however the incorporation of most other MICOS subunits into the MICOS complex appeared comparable to WT (Fig 3B).
+Using WBs, we analysed the levels of MICOS subunits in SLP2 KO cells and found a drastic reduction in the steady state levels of MIC26, while the steady state of other MICOS subunits were largely

-SLP2 is known to interact with IM protease YME1L (Wai et al., 2016) and was also confirmed in this study (Fig 1C).
+SLP2 interacts with mitochondrial proteases like YME1L, OMA1 and PARL and forms a large 222 hub of proteases within the IM known as SPY complex (Wai, Saita et al., 2016).
+We also 223 confirmed the interaction between SLP2 and YME1L (Fig 1C).
+However, previous study did 224 225 not identify any YME1L-specific substrate which is regulated by SLP2.
 Thus, we asked whether the loss of MIC26 in SLP2 KO cells occurs due to proteolysis via YME1L.
-To test this, we depleted YME1L in SLP2 KO cells using shRNA, and indeed found a rescue of the levels of MIC26 in SLP2 KO cells (Fig 3C).
-Overall, we found that SLP2 specifically protects MIC26 from proteolysis via YME1L in the MICOS complex (Fig 3D).
-We conclude that MIC26 is a novel substrate of YME1L which is regulated by SLP2 and well in line with the regulation of proteases by scaffolding proteins.
+To test this, we 226 depleted YME1L in SLP2 KO cells using shRNA, and indeed found a rescue of the levels of 227 MIC26 in SLP2 KO cells (Fig 3C).
+Overall, we found that SLP2 specifically protects MIC26 228 229 from proteolysis via YME1L in the MICOS complex (Fig 3D).
+We conclude that MIC26 is a novel substrate of YME1L which is regulated by SLP2 and well in line with the regulation of 230 proteases by scaffolding proteins.
+Thus, we identified novel quality control axis of SLP2-231 YME1L which specifically regulates the steady state levels of MIC26 in MICOS assembly.
+232